loganripplinger/promise-project/README.md

 ## Requirements

 ## Features
+All was written from scratch.
-React frontend from scratch
+React frontend
-Nodejs RESTful API from scratch
+Nodejs RESTful API
-Object model in Nodejs written from scratch
+Singleton object model in Nodejs

 ## Note
 Object model is not feature complete and is full of security holes.
 This is a prototype that was developed as fast as possible.

+REST Controller will validate a given object's keys, but will not check the value's type

 ## Install
 ```